 - Medical savings account (MSA): Combines with a high-deductible MA Plan.
 Your MSA pays for Medicare-covered services, then you pay out of pocket until you reach your deductible.
 Does not include drug coverage, so you can purchase a stand-alone plan.

 - Special needs plan (SNP): Tailored to fit the needs of certain special needs populations, such as those with chronic conditions, those who require long-term care in a facility, and those who are dually eligible for a Medicare health plan and Medicaid due to limited resources.
-Special needs plans offer specialized care, lowest costs, care coordination, and prescription drug coverage included.
+SNPs offer specialized care, lowest costs, care coordination, and prescription drug coverage included.

 Benefits available with a Medicare Advantage Plan

 - Part A: Inpatient hospitalization and skilled nursing facility care and some home care.
-Hospice care, a Medicare Part A benefit, is still primarily provided by Original Medicare, not Medicare Advantage Plans.
+Hospice care, a Medicare Part A benefit, is still primarily provided by Original Medicare, not MA Plans.

 - Part B: Medically necessary outpatient care, supplies, and services, such as doctor’s visits, lab tests, and durable medical equipment

-You can also join Medicare Advantage Plans for extra benefits.
+You can also join MA Plans for extra benefits.
 These typically include:

 - Part D – Prescription drug coverage per your health plan’s formulary